Back To Blog

 Shop With Upromise To Add To Your 529 Account

 After you’ve opened a CollegeAdvantage Direct 529 account, you can continue to add to the plan with your everyday shopping by joining Upromise.
-Connected with hundreds of America’s leading companies, a free Upromise membership can earn you cash back from stores from which you normally shop, including over 850 online retail stores and over 20,000 grocery and drug stores.
+Connected with hundreds of America’s leading companies, a free Upromise membership can earn you cash back from stores from which you normally shop, including online retail stores and restaurants.

 When you connect your debit and/or credit card to Upromise, you’ll start to earn rewards with your everyday shopping.
 Once you reach a certain level of savings, you can then roll over these rebates to build up your CollegeAdvantage Direct 529 plan.